rajjitlai/HTMLnCSS-Tips/Readme.md

 - [Web Time](./07-add-timer/): Add a beautiful time or clock to the web page using HTML.
 CSS and JS.
 You can change the Time Zone according to your place.
 - [Mouse Effect Design](./08-mouse-effect/): A beautiful mouse effect design using HTML, CSS and JS.
 You can customize the color and the width of the effect.
 - [Translucent Profile Card](./09-translucent-profile-card/): A beautiful translucent profile card made using HTML and CSS.
 You can modify the styling according to your needs.
+- [Fill Blanks Quiz](./10-fill-blanks-quiz/): A quiz web design using HTML, CSS and JS.
+You can add your own questions which will be displayed like a fill-in-the-blanks quiz system.

 Happy coding!